 Q: Why should I take a class in person when I can get the same training online?

-A: In person classes give you the chance to engage with not only an experienced instructor but also peers from other companies who can learn from and build ongoing relationships.
+A: In person classes give you the chance to engage with not only an experienced instructor but also peers from other companies who you can learn from and build ongoing relationships.
 It also gives you a chance to get away from the daily distractions and focus on the learning.

 Q: What if I can’t attend a class on the date it is scheduled?